jdkandersson/flake8-test-docs/README.md

 Have you ever needed to understand a new project and started reading the tests only to find that you have no idea what the tests are doing?
 Good test documentation is critical during test definition and when reviewing tests written in the past or by someone else.
-This linter cheecks that the test function docstring includes a description of the test setup, execution and checks.
+This linter checks that the test function docstring includes a description of the test setup, execution and checks.